 You should note that if your visa application has been refused or your visa cancelled while you are in Australia, you may be prevented from lodging another visa application (click here to learn more about section 48 bar and visa application limitations).

-Australian migration law is complex and difficult to understand, contact our migration lawyer for a consultation if the Department of Immigration ordered your visa cancelled on character grounds or click here to find your answers in our FAQ
+Australian migration law is complex and difficult to understand, contact our migration lawyer for a consultation (fee applies) if the Department of Immigration ordered your visa cancelled on character grounds or click here to find your answers in our FAQ

 041 222 4020 or WeChat: AUDvisa

 This article is not intended to be or taken as migration legal advice.
 The author of this article disclaims any liability for any action or omission on the information provided or not provided in this article.
 You should always consult an immigration lawyer or a registered migration agent to form an informed opinion on your immigration matter